PMassicotte/data_paper_amundsen/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is the repository for the data paper for the Green Edge data paper.
+This is the repository for the [data paper for the Green Edge oceanic expedition]`).

 ## Using this repository